-- 3.4.2a Discuss the results of these consultations and attach supporting documentation (e.g., minutes of meetings, letters of support, etc.), when available. - 3.4.3 Comment on the overall sustainability of learner demand for this program over the longer term. - 3.4.4 Describe how the enrolment plan takes into account relevant labour market demand and societal benefit factors.
+- 3.4.3 Comment on the overall sustainability of learner demand for this program over the longer term. - 3.4.4 Describe how the enrolment plan takes into account relevant labour market demand and societal benefit factors.

 SECTION 4: FINANCIAL VIABILITY AND SUSTAINABILITY